tmjo/charger-card/README.md

 ## Development
 Want to contribute to the project?
 Translations?
 Adding your `brand` as a pre-defined template?

 First of all, thanks!
 Check [contributing guideline](./CONTRIBUTING.md) for more information.
+See [Wiki on how to add a brand](https://github.com/tmjo/charger-card/wiki/How-to-add-template-for-new-brand).